s-w-1-t-c-h/dart_rs/README.md

-# dart_rs
+# dart_rs v1.1
-Basic Dart reverse shell based on [this one](https://github.com/Potato-Industries/dartrs) by [Potato-Industries](https://github.com/Potato-Industries).
+Updated dart reverse shell based on [this one](https://github.com/Potato-Industries/dartrs) by [Potato-Industries](https://github.com/Potato-Industries).
 Pretty self explanatory.

+# Updated and (currently) fabulous

+Code has been rewritten to support the latest version of Dart, error handling improved, process management problems fixed, etc.

+Avoids quite a few AV products, including BitDefender.

+# How to compile

 You’ll need Windows.
-I used a Windows 7 64-bit VM.
+I used a Windows 10 7 64-bit VM.
 From there:

 1. Install the Dart SDK from dart.dev via the instructions (using Chocolately is easiest)